mitchmac/ServerlessWP/README.md

 The backend WordPress website is crawled to generate the static website.
 The static HTML is uploaded to Amazon S3 for storage and hosting.
 AWS CloudFront is used to provide CDN hosting and SSL for the public-facing website.

-*Disclaimer: This is a proof of concept and involves lots of hackery.*
+*Disclaimer: This is a proof of concept!*

 ## Installation